 For men, the most common chlamydia symptoms are pain on urination, and discharge from the head of the penis (the urethra.)
 However, up to half of men with chlamydia show no symptoms when they first become infected.

 Because chlamydia symptoms are not specific for the disease, if you go to a doctor with any of the above symptoms they will most likely test you for several STDs, not just chlamydia.

 How is chlamydia testing done?

 Your gynecologist will most likely use a speculum so that she can see your cervix.
 Then she will take a small swab to get a sample from your cervix that she can send to the lab.
 Note: It is important to know that this is not the same as a Pap smear.
 Although they both use swabs to sample your cervix, they are looking for different things and are tested differently.

-It is possible to test for chlamydia on a urine sample, but this is rarely done for women.
-Most doctors prefer to use cervical samples, since they provide more accurate results.
+It is possible to test for chlamydia on a urine sample, but not all doctors are willing to perform urine tests on women.
+Many prefer to use cervical samples, since they provide more accurate results.

 If you have receptive anal sex, you should inform your doctor so that he or she can take a swab sample from your rectum for analysis.

 Because chlamydia is asymptomatic, it is important to get tested on a regular basis if you are at risk of the disease.
 How often you need to be tested depends on your risk factors, so you should talk to their doctor about how she thinks you needed to be screened for chlamydia.